• Skip to primary navigation

 • check for doneness at around the 25th minute.
 Be careful not to slam the oven door once done, to prevent the cake from sinking in the middle (this happened to me).

-• make individual sized portions of the cake by using ramekins instead.
-In this case adjust the time accordingly (here is a good individual-sized malva pudding recipe for you to check out).
+• make individual-sized portions of the cake by using ramekins instead.
+In this case, adjust the time accordingly.

 Nutrition